bespinian/blog/content/posts/run-ghost-on-cloud-foundry.md

 ## Add Disqus (Optional)

 Allowing your readers to comment on your blog posts is a great way to make your blog more interactive.
-Adding [Disqus](https://disqus.com/) is a very easy way to do so.
+Adding [Disqus](https://disqus.com/) is a straightforward way to do so.

 Simply visit their website, create an account and register your blog as a new site.
 Then, open `content/themes/casper/post.hbs` and look for a comment about Disqus in the file.
 There is a section that you'll need to uncomment and replace the sample URL with the one of your blog.
 Follow the steps described in the comment there.